ssfwshutterbug/grub-config/README.md

  # way to add windows entry

-First add this line to `grub.cfg`
+First add this lines to `grub.cfg`

 ```shell
 if [ "${grub_platform}" == "efi" ]; then